 Dynamic 3D Product Configuration

-The 2D online experience which currently dominates the eCommerce world is a legacy technology that provides inferior customer experiences.
-3D visualization technology allows retailers to replicate what happens naturally in the offline world.
+While 2D online retail experiences are dominant today, they use legacy technology which provides inferior customer experiences.
+Advanced product configuration technology leverage the power of 3D to replicate what happens naturally in the offline world digitally.
 Customers are almost able to touch and ‘feel’ the product in the way they would in a physical store.

-3D product configuration software solves these problems.
-By configuring the product to their liking in 3D using a simple web browser, opens up CX possibilities many haven’t even considered.
+3D product configurator software solves these problems.
+Customers can configure the product to their liking in 3D via the use of a simple web browser.
+This technology enables CX (customer experience) possibilities many haven’t even been considered yet.

-Instead of relying on sales staff, customers can self-serve and configure the final product exactly how they want it before sending you the order.
+Instead of relying on sales staff, customers can self-serve and configure the final product exactly how they want it before sending the order through.

 Product Agnostic Flexiblility

 By creating a self-serve no-code platform of our own (called the ‘Hub’), you can customize your customization process.
 You can control the environment you wish the customer to explore.
 Change it at the click of a button without delay.

 Enable whatever product customization elements you offer.
 Colors, textures, text, materials, image uploads, engraving, etc. All within a hyper-realistic 3D environment.

 Stand out from your competition and provide a superior customer experience which results in higher AOV, revenue, and profit.

 Hyper-Realistic 3D Models

 There are 3D models and then there are 3D models.
 We specialize in hyper-realistic models which load quickly in your web browser.
 These 3D product model assets are so valuable because they can be used in so many different ways.

 Often brands may already have CAD design files and these can be quickly converted into web-compatible versions.
 Alternatively, just grab one from our public 3D asset library for free.
 Otherwise, get one of our designers to produce a besoke 3D product model for you.